How to be a Successful YouTuber

 - Is there an existing audience for the content you want to create?

-- If there isn’t then why would you create the content to begin with?
+- If there isn’t, then why would you create the content?

 - If there is an audience, then who is currently catering to it?